 If you don’t have an encyclopedia of fixes for macOS issues stored inside your head, you’ll want to track down and bookmark fixes for potential problems.

-Before you install macOS Monterey 12.6.1, you’ll want to head to the App Store and read reviews from users.
+Before you install the firmware, you’ll want to head to the App Store and read reviews from users.
 If reviews are mostly positive, go ahead and install the latest update(s).

 If the feedback is negative, you might want to wait for a new version of macOS Monterey or for the developer to update the app before moving your device to the latest software.